ALexanderpu/ParallelCCM/README.md

 g++ --version
 nvcc --version
 ```
-2. Install compiler dependencies: NVIDIA CUDA toolkit can be found [here](http://developer.nvidia.com/cuda-downloads).
+2. Install G++, NVCC compiler dependencies: NVIDIA CUDA toolkit can be found [here](http://developer.nvidia.com/cuda-downloads).
 This step can be skip if there is no GPU on your machine.
 You can directly jump to step 3 (the script will check if you install CUDA).
 By the way, if you skip this step, please set [options|GPUAcceleration] = 0 in ccm.cfg file.

 ```bash
 # install g++ using one of the two following command